Profile

 Cloud Platforms & Kubernetes

 Roles centered on cloud-native infrastructure with Kubernetes, Docker, Terraform, and the major cloud providers as the daily stack.
-Practitioners build and operate container orchestration platforms, service meshes, and infrastructure-as-code estates.
-The dominant DevOps profile by hiring volume, anchoring most modern platform engineering work.
+Practitioners build and operate container orchestration platforms, service meshes, and infrastructure as code.
+Anchors most modern platform engineering work.

 Container PlatformsCloud-Native EstatesService MeshesMulti-Cloud Provisioning